fluxcd/flagger/docs/gitbook/how-it-works.md

 Besides weighted routing, Flagger can be configured to route traffic to the canary based on HTTP match conditions.
 In an A/B testing scenario, you'll be using HTTP headers or cookies to target a certain segment of your users.
+This is particularly useful for frontend applications that require session affinity.

 Spec: